Information-theoretic minimax and submodular optimization algorithms for multivariate Markov chains: Preliminaries

 \subsection{Definition and examples of submodularity}

 We first recall the definition of a submodular function (Section 14 of \cite{korte2008combinatorial}) and its generalization to $k$-submodularity.
-Given a finite nonempty ground set \( U \), a set function \( f : 2^U \to \mathbb{R} \) defined on subsets of \( U \) is called \textbf{submodular} if for all \( S, T \subseteq U \),
+Given a finite nonempty ground set \( U \) as the fixed base domain, i.e. $U = \llbracket d \rrbracket$ in the context of this paper, a set function \( f : 2^U \to \mathbb{R} \) defined on subsets of \( U \) is called \textbf{submodular} if for all \( S, T \subseteq U \),

 A multivariate generalization of submodularity is known as $k$-submodularity \cite{ene2022streaming} where $k \in \mathbb{N}$.
 Let \( f : (k + 1)^U \to \mathbb{R} \) be a set function.
 The function \( f \) is said to be \( k \)-\textbf{submodular} if